Meet the team

 PhD student

-Van is PhD candidate with ACM CRC research partner, UNSW Sydney.
+Van is a PhD candidate with ACM CRC research partner, The University of Sydney.
 Prior to this, he completed his Bachelor's degree in Civil Engineering at the University of Architecture in Ho Chi Minh City, Vietnam.

 • Read Van Thu Huynh's Bio

-Van is PhD candidate with ACM CRC research partner, UNSW Sydney.
+Van is PhD candidate with ACM CRC research partner, The University of Sydney.
 Prior to this, he completed his Bachelor's degree in Civil Engineering at the University of Architecture in Ho Chi Minh City, Vietnam.

 Van was subsequently granted a full scholarship to pursue both a Masters and a Doctor of Engineering degree at Chulalongkorn University in Thailand, where his thesis work involved applying and developing probabilistic machine learning models for assessing the reliability of structural design and topology optimisation.